 There are certain properties that vision detects only by detecting objects or contours.
 Yet, the properties thus seen look as if they are spatially compositional: X appears to possess the property because parts of X appear to possess it.
 This compositionality is an illusion; in fact, the property belongs to the parts in virtue of the nature of the whole.
 In the present context, this kind of object-dependent attribution is interesting because it leads to a special class of ephemerally seen object features, namely those associated with illusory objects or contours.

 Cast shadows are portions of the object’s surface that stand in relative darkness because the illumination is less bright there as a result of another object blocking the light.
-Cast shadows are usually enclosed by a contour across which illumination changes sharply.
+Cast shadows are usually enclosed by a visible penumbra.
 They are clearly delineated dark areas and are figure-ground seen.
 They are not, however, Grice-seen because they are portions of a surface blocked from the light, and, as argued earlier, surfaces are not physical; as such, they are not causally responsible for anything.
-As Sorensen (2008, 68) says, “This type of surface . . . cannot sustain the causal relations needed for visibility.”
-Shadows mark a difficulty for the Price-Grice causal theory, if it is understood as an analysis of ordinary language uses of ‘see.’
-We see shadows in the ordinary language sense of ‘see;’ yet shadows are not causally responsible for any sense impression.
+As Sorensen (2008, p.
+68) says, ‘This type of surface . . . cannot sustain the causal relations needed for visibility’.
+Shadows mark a difficulty for the Price-Grice causal theory, if it is understood as an analysis of ordinary language uses of ‘see’.
+We see shadows in the ordinary language sense of ‘see’; yet shadows are not causally responsible for any sense impression.

 Cast shadows are a leading example of object-dependent, or, more accurately, contour-dependent perception.
-The shadowed part of an object reflects light that is different in colour from that reflected by the non-shadowed part.
-Why then is it not seen as a differently coloured part of the object?
-Roberto Casati (2003, 164-166) tells us that if the penumbra of a shadow is made sharp by tracing it with a felt marker, it begins to look more like a stain on the “screen” or shadowed object.
+The shadowed part of an object reflects light that is different in brightness from that reflected by the non-shadowed part.
+Why then is it not seen as a darker part of the object?
+Roberto Casati (2003, pp. 164–6) tells us that if the penumbra of a shadow is made sharp by tracing it with a felt marker, it begins to look more like a stain on the ‘screen’ or shadowed object.

 Put an opaque object—for example, a little statue—on a sheet of white paper, and set it in the sun or under a bright light so that its whole shadow falls on the paper.
 Now take a thick black pen and trace the shadow’s outline.
 Look at the result: you no longer see a shadow, but only a gray shape . . .
 The area inside the line has taken on a color of its own—a dark gray.
 This gray is very different from the gray of the area before it was outlined.

-(165)
+(Casati 2003, p.
+165)

 The differentiating visible mark of a shadow is its fuzzy penumbra, which is the result of a spatially extended source of light; when this penumbra is made sharp or is eliminated, shadows are not recognizable as such.
 Now by contrast with shadows, stains are laminas.
 So when we see a shadow as a stain, it is as if the colour-wise difference of the shadow gets illusorily buried in a part of the outside lamina of the object, and this laminar part is now made to be figure-ground visible.
 The shadow-that-looks-like-a-stain is an example of a contour dependent perceptual feature.
 And so are stains themselves.
 Stains look as if the appearance of the whole is composed from the appearance of the parts, but in fact it results from the sharpness of its enclosing contour.